 Dogs age and get injuries, just as humans do.
 Dogs moving at a slower pace may be early signs of arthritis in dogs.
 But dogs barely moving because they are in so much pain, is a bigger problem.
-A visit to the veterinarian is required to find out if it is hip or elbow dysplasia.
+A visit to the veterinarian is required to determine if your dog has this skeletal disease.
+What is hip dysplasia in dogs?
+What is elbow dysplasia in dogs?
+Read on to find out.

-The good news is your dog can still live an active life.
+Some good news: you and your dog are not alone with this diagnosis.
 Unfortunately, hip and elbow dysplasia are the most common skeletal diseases in dogs.
-Here’s what you need to know about hip and elbow dysplasia.
+The good news is your dog can still live an active life, even with hip or elbow dysplasia.
+Here is what you need to know about hip dysplasia and elbow dysplasia in dogs.

 What is hip and elbow dysplasia?

 Hip and elbow dysplasia are one of the most common skeletal diseases in dogs.
-When it happens, the ball and socket of the hip or elbow joints becomes loose and unstable.
+When it happens, the ball and socket of the hip or elbow joints has abnormal growth with insufficient coverage, which in turn makes the joint become loose and unstable.
 Long-term joint issues cause scar tissue around the joints.
-Bone spurs can develop, and the pain associated with it grows.
-Here are images of unhealthy hip joints.
-Here is an image illustrating he area these diseases take place.
+Bone spurs can develop, and the pain associated with it increases with time.

 What is the cause of hip or elbow dysplasia?